BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 ## Heideggerian Cinema

 Let me look into the works of Andrei Tarkovsky, Terrence Malick and Michael Haneke with an Heideggerian perspective.
-While Tarkovsky and Malick are existential filmmakers, Haneke is more of a critique of his own profession.
+While Tarkovsky and Malick are existential filmmakers, Haneke is more of a critique of his own profession thus more *postmodern*.
 However, all three try to ask questions rather than providing answers.

 Tarkovsky thought of art as revealing the *transcedental*.